Nmbrs/tf-modules/azure/keyvault/README.md

 - `name` - name of the Azure resource group to be created.
 - `resource_group_name` - Specifies the Azure resource group where the keyvault will be created.
 - `environment` - (Optional) The environment in which the resource should be provisioned.
+The default value is Dev.
 - `external_usage` - (Optional) Specifies whether the keyvault is for internal or external use.
 Default value is `true`.
 - `extra_tags` - List of mandatory resource tags.
 - `protection_enabled` - (Optional) Enables the keyvault purge protection in case of accidental deletion.
 Default is false.